[Paper] A Learning-based Framework to Handle Multi-round Multi-party Influence Maximization on Social Networks

 • Second player's

-• The feautres are quantize into
+• The features are quantize into

 • low